 - Filters.
 Filters can be remembered for each camera modes separately.
 When you switch to a camera mode, the filters used for this camera mode will be added automatically.

 Currently, Galaxy S21 camera can only remember the last camera mode, selfie angle, and filters (for each camera mode).
 You cannot further customize the startup options for the Galaxy S21 camera app.
+Please check this guide on how to use Galaxy S21 camera modes.

 By default, the Settings to keep option is disabled in Galaxy S21 camera settings.